cloudblog004/fantasticfoodies/content/en/posts/1931-recipe-of-perfect-aloo-chicken-cutletes.md

 1. Get  Oil for frying

 Chicken Aloo Cutlet Recipe - Learn how to make Chicken Aloo Cutlet.
-Browse all quick, simple &amp; easy healthy food ideas and tips for child here.
-Cutlet (derived from French côtelette, côte, &#34;rib&#34;) refers to: a thin slice of meat from the leg or ribs of veal, pork, chicken, or mutton. a dish made of such slice, often breaded (also known in various languages as a cotoletta, Kotelett, kotlet or kotleta).
+Browse all quick, simple & easy healthy food ideas and tips for child here.
+Cutlet (derived from French côtelette, côte, *rib*) refers to: a thin slice of meat from the leg or ribs of veal, pork, chicken, or mutton. a dish made of such slice, often breaded (also known in various languages as a cotoletta, Kotelett, kotlet or kotleta).
 Chicken cutlets are one of the most versatile proteins out there, and they can turn into a meal that&#39;s as complicated or straightforward as you want it to be.

 <!--inarticleads2-->